NickJD/ORForise/README.md

 ### Compare a novel genome annotation to an Ensembl annotation:

 Genome annotation is a difficult process, even for Prokaryotes.
-ORForise allows the direct and systematic analysis of a novel ORF prediction from a wide selection of tools to a reference Genome Annotation, such as those provided by Ensembl Bacteria.
+ORForise allows the direct and systematic analysis of a novel CDS prediction from a wide selection of tools to a reference Genome Annotation, such as those provided by Ensembl Bacteria.

 #### Example: Installation through pip will allow user to call the programs directly from the ORForise package.